Hikouki0408/BSc_thesis_VU/README.md

       ```
 - Optimizing HTML tag identification
     - Conduct an HTML tag experiment with 10 websites to evaluate HTML tags.
 The code for the HTML Tag experiment can be found in [Tag_experiment](./Tag_experiment).
+    - Based on the result, only extract text from "title" and "scrip" inside of the "head" tag
-    - Based on the experiment, filter out the following tags: ["style", "iframe", "svg", "form", "button", "footer", "nav"].
+    - Within the "body" tag,  filter out the following tags: ["style", "iframe", "svg", "form", "button", "footer", "nav"].
     - Handle the tag selection using the `tag_stack` in `OIE_proposed_model.py`.
 - Execute JavaScript code in a headless Chrome browser
+    - Create the function: `def execute_javascript_code`, for this execution
     - Set Chrome options for running the browser in a headless mode (without UI)
+        ```
+            # Set Chrome options for running the browser in a headless mode (without UI)
             options = webdriver.ChromeOptions()
             options.add_argument("--headless")

-    - Create a new instance of the Chrome browser with the defined options
+            # Create a new instance of the Chrome browser with the defined options
             driver = webdriver.Chrome(options=options)

-    - Load a blank page in the browser to execute the provided JavaScript code: driver.get()
+            # Load a blank page in the browser to execute the provided JavaScript code
+            driver.get('data:text/html;charset=utf-8,<!DOCTYPE html><html><head></head><body></body></html>')
+        ```
     - Implementation can be found in `test_WebDriver.py`
 # Noise elimination
 - Noise removal
     - To remove noise and unwanted characters, the Python built-in string method `strip()` is utilized, enabling the removal of leading and trailing whitespace or specific characters from the strings extracted from HTML pages.
 - Prioritizing the textual information
-    - our method categorizes the extracted text into four labels, which are `Email`, `Weblinks`, `Puretext`, and `Noncontextual`, as depicted in the picture below.
+    - Our engine categorizes the extracted text into four labels, which are `Email`, `Weblinks`, `Puretext`, and `Noncontextual`, as depicted in the picture below.

 ![Figure 1](Figures/workflow.png)